Fishkill Farms: Services

-Fishkill Farms' 130 acre property offers U-pick services for produce including blueberries, blackberries, cherries, peaches, nectarines, pears and vegetables.
+Fishkill Farms's 130-acre property offers U-pick services for produce including blueberries, blackberries, cherries, peaches, nectarines, pears and vegetables.
 Pasture-raised hens also produce eggs for the farm.
-It also sells produce in Brooklyn farmers markets and an order-fulfillment service called Good Eggs.
+It also sells produce in Brooklyn farmers' markets and an order-fulfillment service called Good Eggs.
 The farm offers community-supported agriculture shares for Hudson Valley residents.
 Numerous events such as weddings and private affairs are hosted on site, including a recent Autumn Orchard Dinner which was reported upon by the gourmet aficionado Williams Sonoma.

 Sustainability

 Farming practices at Fishkill operate with the goal of sustainability and carbon neutrality in mind, with an effort to grow as many foods as possible organically.
-The farm intend to consciously select crop varieties which are most suited to the effects of climate change over the next twenty years.
+The farm intends to consciously select crop varieties which are most suited to the effects of climate change over the next twenty years.